CapeHolidays Accommodation Management Costs

-Most Accommodation Management companies in Cape Town requires a fixed management fee per month.
+Most Accommodation Management companies in Cape Town require a fixed management fee per month.
 In our case, we don’t.
 We could not see why we need to charge owners a fee if there was no activity at the home.
 Therefore, our management fee is the cost per incident.

 The major cost management drivers (changeover cost) are:

 - Meeting and greeting guests.

-- Change over costs includes laundry, cleaning the home, and replenishing essentials (Olive oil, toilet paper, salt & pepper, coffee, tea, etc).
-As this is self-catering essentials are stocked just to see the guest over for a day or two – a starter pack.
+- Change over costs include laundry, cleaning the home, and replenishing essentials (Olive oil, toilet paper, salt & pepper, coffee, tea, etc).
+As this is self-catering, essentials are stocked just to see the guest over for a day or two – a starter pack.

-All costs; every day running the home is not included.
+Not included are all running costs.
 These not-included fees are, but are not limited to, rates and taxes, Internet, DSTV, pool, electricity, etc.

-The change over cost is per booking.
+The changeover cost is per booking.
 Each booking has at least one meet, greet, and clean.
 The variables costs are; laundry, consumables, extra service and window cleaning, upholstery- and carpet cleaning (if needed).

 When we get paid by the guest, we deduct our commission and pay you the total, excluding the change-over fee.
-The change-over-fee is credited to your account.
+We credit the changeover fee to your account.
 This means you get it but it’s not paid to you directly but used to cover costs.

 When we get invoiced by the contractors (meeting, greeting, laundry, etc) we debit this change-over-credit.